-We will process your personal information for the purposes described in this Patient Notice to the extent that such processing is necessary for our legitimate interest to develop and improve the iQ Device and related services.
-For example, to help identify difficulties that Customers may be having in the operation of the iQ Device, to better interpret the images captured from the iQ Device or to facilitate more precise and consistent measurements.
+We will process your personal information for the purposes described in this Patient Notice to the extent that such processing is necessary for our legitimate interest to develop and improve the Device and related services.
+For example, to better interpret the images captured from the Device or to facilitate more precise and consistent measurements.

 In some circumstances, where local data protection law requires, we will seek your consent to use your personal information for the purposes described in this Patient Notice.
 If you have further questions about or need further information concerning the legal basis on which we collect and use your personal information, please contact us using the contact details provided below.

-We will not share your information with anyone except with other Butterfly entities for the purposes described in this Patient Notice, our third party service providers (such as our cloud hosting providers who provide data storage and processing services), and as may be required by law and for protecting our rights.
+We will not share your information with anyone except with other Butterfly entities for the purposes described in this Patient Notice, our third-party service providers, and as may be required by law and for protecting our rights.

-Our third party service providers are not authorized to retain, share, store or use your personal information for any purposes other than to provide the services they have been hired to provide.
+Our third-party service providers who store or process PHI are not authorized to retain, share, store or use your personal information for any purposes other than to provide the services they have been hired to provide.

 For more information, please see the section titled "Who Do We Share Your Information With?" of our Privacy Notice available here.

-We retain your personal information where we have an ongoing legitimate business need to do so, for example, for the purposes described above or to comply with applicable legal, tax or accounting requirements.
+We retain your personal information where we have an ongoing legitimate business need to do so.

 You have certain rights concerning the personal information that we process, as further explained in the section titled "Your Privacy Rights" of our Privacy Notice, which is available here.